 - Build artifacts

-In a perfect world, your DevOps pipeline would be an out-of-the-box, all-in-one solution, but such a tool simply doesn’t exist.
-That’s why the Git world boasts such a large community of active contributors, whose creative work allows other users to integrate virtually any tool into their DevOps pipeline.
+In a perfect world, your DevOps pipeline would be an out-of-the-box, all-in-one solution.
+But that tool doesn’t exist.
+That’s why the Git world has such a large community of active contributors, whose creative work allows other users to integrate virtually any tool into their DevOps pipeline.

-In fact, Perforce Software has been solving customers’ performance and scale challenges from the beginning.
-Our solutions were built from the ground up to support globally-distributed teams that need to move large data sets over long distances and accelerate multi-file, multi-repo product builds.
+Helix Core has been solving customers’ performance and scale challenges from the beginning.
+Our solutions were built from the ground up to support distributed teams that need to move large data sets over long distances and accelerate multi-file, multi-repo product builds.

-Helix TeamHub Enterprise makes it easy to scale, automate, and gain visibility into your DevOps pipeline while offering developers the freedom to use their preferred tools.
-It provides users the ability to support large-scale, Git-based projects with continuous build, integration, and test processes.
+Helix4Git makes it easy to scale, automate, and gain visibility into your DevOps pipeline while letting developers choose their front-end tools.
+We also offer Helix TeamHub for code management.
+These tools support large-scale, Git-based projects with continuous build, integration, and test processes.

-Learn more by signing up for a demo of Helix TeamHub Enterprise.
+Learn more by signing up for a demo, and learn how to make Git scale.